 My work has been published in a variety of magazines and exhibited at museums and art galleries in America, Europe and Australia, but it is particularly rewarding to know that the projects I undertook on my own initiative - ‘Man As Art’ and ‘Silent Spaces’ together with the songs and oral histories I recorded in New Guinea - have been deemed worthy of inclusion in the permanent collections of the Metropolitan Museum of Art, Columbia University’s Avery Library, and the Library of Congress in Washington, DC.

 Towards the close of our lives we each hope to have made some small contribution to humanity.
-With acknowledgement to my wife for her support and companionship, this is my own legacy.
+With acknowledgement to my longtime partner and wife, Bryce Birdsall, for her support and companionship, this is my own legacy.